tibawatanabe/angular-ts-onboard/GUIDE.md

 ## Project setup

 - We are using an angular-boilerplate to generate and setup the inital configuration of this project.
 Follow the instructions from [here](https://www.npmjs.com/package/generator-angular-boilerplate) making the necessary changes.
-  - in this project, we are using Typescript + Jade, so be sure to select these options when prompted
+  - In this project, we are using Typescript + Jade, so be sure to select these options when prompted
-  - though we selected to use Jade, the boilerplate creates some HTML files, so, as first task, convert the main.html and navbar.html to jade files.
+  - Though we selected to use Jade, the boilerplate creates some HTML files, so, as first task, convert the main.html and navbar.html to jade files.

+- This is optional, but we've updated all packages used by this project.
+  - The proccess was manual as we checked if there was a new version available and tried to updated.
+Of course, as colateral damage, we had to fix some problems (broken build, deprecated code, etc).
+To make it easier, just copy our package.json and bower.json files.

+- Another optional step we made was to change some code (both jade and ts files) in order to make them consistent with some conventions we use.
+We consider extremely important because this also ensures our code quality.

+- Update README.md defining the tools needed to build this project, node version and so on.